tuyenld/tuyenld.github.io/_posts/notetheme/2018-08-17-how-to-use-notetheme.md

 </p>
 {% endhighlight %}

-> Other normal blockquote like this.
+> A bloquequote will display like this.
+You can also use [all designed components](https://materializecss.com/) from Materialize if you want.

 ### Insert resume of the post